 - salt and pepper to taste

-- Rinse the beans and put them into the Instant Pot along with the onion, salt, black pepper, and pepper flakes.
-Add the ham hocks and water and close the lid to seal.
+- Rinse the beans and put them in the Instant Pot along with the ham hocks, onion, salt, black pepper, and pepper flakes.
+Pour the water in and close the lid.

 - Set the Instant Pot to cook on high pressure for 40 minutes.
 After the beans are done cooking, let the Instant Pot naturally release for 15 minutes.